 Fresh food that is biologically appropriate is also a superior option for receiving vitamins and minerals.
 Commercially processed food is similar to junk food for humans; any body will struggle to extract what it needs from non-fresh foods.
 Animals are especially connected to nature, so it’s helpful to make their meal as natural as possible.

 Consider the importance of fresh food while you examine your pet’s bowl.
 Is there color and life in the bowl?
 Or does it look brown, dry, and old?
 Feed your loved one the same life-affirming food you want, and increase their chance of a long and healthy life.

-Many people find value in establishing a routine with their pet.
+Many people find value in establishing a routine with their pets.
 It provides comfort, safety, and things to look forward to.
 Companion animals instinctually set the perfect schedule for us because a dog or cat in balance usually aligns themselves with nature’s rhythms.
 They wake up with the sun, expel the most energy and play during the day, and then rest and nap in the late morning and late afternoon.
 Support these instincts, and you both harmonize with nature.